Interpretable Visual Question Answering by Reasoning on Dependency Trees: Tree-Structured Composition Reasoning Network

-Compared with our preliminary work, which has $c_j = tanh(W \cdot [\tilde{h}_j, v_j])$ and $h_j = \tilde{h}_j + c_j$, we add an update gate and reset gate to the residual composition.
-These two gates can reduce the effect of the gradient exploding/vanishing problems when applying a single node multiple times and enable us to reuse the node module across multiple heights at the parse tree.
+To encode the attention map $att_j$, we perform similar operations.
+We first sum $\{m^a_{ij}\}$ to obtain $\tilde{att}_j$.
+Since the attention map is a $2$-dimensional grid, we use the convolution gated recurrent unit to update the attention map encoding $h^{att}_j$.
+Compared with our preliminary work, which has $c_j = tanh(W \cdot [\tilde{h}_j, v_j])$ and $h_j = \tilde{h}_j + c_j$, in our current work, we add an update gate and a reset gate to the residual composition.
+These two gates can reduce the effect of the gradient exploding/vanishing problems when applying a single node multiple times, which enables us to reuse the node module across multiple parse tree heights.
 The update process is also similar to that in Child-Sum Tree-LSTMs~\cite{treeLSTM}.
-In~\cite{treeLSTM}, the LSTM cell calculates forget gates for each of the memories from its child, whereas we simplify this process by first summing over the children's hidden representation and output a single reset and forget gate for updating the hidden $h_j$.
+In~\cite{treeLSTM}, the LSTM cell calculates forget gates for each of the memories from its child; we simplify this process by first summing over the children's hidden representation and outputting a single reset and forget gate for updating the hidden representation $h_j$.